Returning to Development from Management

 - You find it hard to delegate.
 Developers are natural control freaks — not a good management trait.

-- You realize you’re starting to know “just enough” of the details to be dangerous.
+- You realize you’re starting to understand “just enough” of the code to be dangerous.

-- You like hanging out with developers at developer functions, but you start feeling like an outsider and imposter.
+- You like hanging out with developers at developer events, but you start feeling like an outsider and imposter.

 - You start being afraid of remaining “comfortably numb” in management.